-Wellbeing & Climate Change
+Wellbeing and Climate Change

 The mental health impacts of climate change may be sudden due to experiencing a weather disaster or gradual and cumulative.
 The connection between climate change and mental health may not always be clear, even to those who are affected.
 Each person will react to climate change differently based on a variety of factors such as where they live, occupation, and previous significant interactions with disasters and their environment.